History of Carl's Jr. in Timeline

 In 2001, Carl's Jr. introduced the Thickburger line with the 1/2 lb.
 Six Dollar Burger.

-In 2002, CKE Restaurants acquired Santa Barbara Restaurant Group, the parent company of the Green Burrito brand.
-Some Carl's Jr. stores became co-branded with Green Burrito.
+In 2002, CKE Restaurants acquired Santa Barbara Restaurant Group, the parent company of the Green Burrito brand, leading to some Carl's Jr. stores being co-branded with Green Burrito.

-In 2003, Hardee's followed Carl's Jr. by introducing the Thickburger line.
+In 2003, sister chain Hardee's followed Carl's Jr. in introducing the Thickburger line.

-In 2003, the Carl's Jr. company moved its headquarters to a larger facility in Anaheim, California.
+In 2003, the corporate headquarters of Carl's Jr. moved to a larger facility in Anaheim, California.

-May 2005: Carl's Jr. introduces "Spicy BBQ Six Dollar Burger" ad
+May 2005: Carl's Jr. introduces "Spicy BBQ Six Dollar Burger" with Paris Hilton advertisement

 2005: Hand-Scooped Ice Cream Shakes Introduced